 - Fostering attitudes which contribute to improved learning culture in the classroom

 - Updating and improving information and communication technology skills

-Students of Academic Selective Entry are invited to participate in additional tuition each weekday morning.
+Academic Excellence students are invited to participate in additional tuition each weekday morning.
 All core subjects are catered for in each year level.
 Sessions are directed by teachers from the program.

-Academic Selective Entry is competitive.
+Academic Excellence entry is competitive.
 For entry into Year 7, students sit the ACER Higher Ability Selection Test, made up of four subtests:

 - Abstract Reasoning

 - Reading Comprehension